appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Datasource

-If you want the user to have create access only to a specific datasource in a workspace, open the respective workspace tree and check the create permission adjacent to the respective datasource. **Create** for a particular datasource allows the user to tweak the datasource configurations and further test, delete or save it.
-You can't create queries for a datasource by only giving create access for the datasources in the workspace.
+If you want the user to have create access only to a specific datasource in a workspace, open the respective workspace tree and check the create permission adjacent to the respective datasource.
+Create on a particular datasource allows you to create queries on that datasource, but, you can't create queries for a datasource by only giving create access for the datasources in the workspace.
 To make new queries, check the create permission for the datasource and give the create access to queries under [Application resources permissions](#application-resources-permissions)

 #### Edit